gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 The display has 4 digits.
 The digits are numbered from right to left, 0-3, when looking at the front of display.
 The digit PCBs are digits 0, 2, and 3 whereas the controller PCB is digit 1 and includes the colons.
 The digit PCBs are the foundation of the display and serve several important functions:

 - provides a mechanical backstop to the actuator's segment when retracting into the display
-- provides a constent distance for the lighting of the segment, giving the segment a uniform glow rather than spots of light
+- provides a constent distance for the lighting of the segment, giving each segment a uniform glow rather than spots of light
 - provides the traditional role of reducing the wiring, efficiently connects various electronic component minimizing the overall size, reliable, cost-effective, and consistent quality of the circuitry

 This section details the assembly of digits 0, 2, and 3.